maziac/fastestjoystick/Readme.md

     - Max. time serial:   The max. time used to read the serial bus (i.e. the commands).
     - Max. time joystick: The max. time used to read the joystick values (buttons and axes).
     - Max. time total:    The max. total time used. this needs to be below 900us otherwise an error is shown.
+    Note: this info is printed even if debug mode is off.
+- d=X: Turn debug mode on/off (1/0).
+The default is off.
+This exists as the serial out of the Teensy sometimes uses a substantial amount of time.
+This would violate the time check for the button/axis algorithm and lead to an error.
+So I decided to skip the serial output completely in normal mode.
+But if you need serial out for debugging you can turn it on here.
+I.e. you will get a confirmation for the changes to the digital outputs.
+But don't use this in normal operation as the response time of 0.2 to 1.2 ms are not guaranteed anymore if ON.

 ## Errors